 Verse 20-22: "Now among those who went up to worship at the feast were some Greeks.
 21So these came to Philip, who was from Bethsaida in Galilee, and asked him, "Sir, we wish to see Jesus."
 22Philip went and told Andrew; Andrew and Philip went and told Jesus."

-These Greeks were probably converts to the Jewish faith, who had come to worship and take part in the Passover.
+These Greeks had probably converted to the Jewish faith, and had come to worship and take part in the Passover.
 The name, "Phillip" is a Greek name, and he was the only disciple with a Greek name.

 Philip was from Bethsaida, just north/northeast of the Sea of Galilee, close to these Gentile Cities.
 Philip may have known these Greeks; which could explain why he was the first one they approached.

 Phillip and Andrew told Jesus what they said, and...